Model Convo: Ryan Hauser

 I then gravitated more and more to AI governance.
 I found it much more interesting — a natural outgrowth of the questions I had been asking over many years about science, tech, and philosophy.
 AI governance bridged questions about hardware and metaphysics in a way that was much more salient than other fields.
 To quote Rebecca Lowe, “The age of AI is the age of philosophy.”

 Despite growing up as the son of a software engineer, I was not a native techie.
-I felt I was somehow automatically disqualified from working in tech policy because of my lack of talent in econometrics, engineering, or area studies.
-Or because I didn’t own a smartphone before 2018 — and only after my flip phone bit the dust, no longer be held together on the strength of electrical tape and dwindling hope.
+I felt I was somehow disqualified from working in tech policy because of my lack of talent in econometrics, engineering, or area studies.
+Or because I didn’t own a smartphone before 2018 — and only after my flip phone bit the dust, no longer held together by electrical tape and dwindling hope.

-Gradually, with these new reference points, the claims of the more pessimistic writers seemed incomplete at best or misleading at worst.
-How exactly would Neil Postman — or for that matter E. F. Schumacher, Wendell Berry, or Paul Kingsnorth — have responded to the global doubling of life expectancy had he seen it?
+Gradually, with these new empirical reference points, the claims of the more pessimistic writers seemed incomplete at best or misleading at worst.
+How exactly would Neil Postman — or for that matter E. F. Schumacher, Wendell Berry, or Paul Kingsnorth — have responded to the global doubling of life expectancy had they seen it?
+How would they explain the misery of techno-economic growth alongside major improvements in literacy, child mortality, and maternal mortality?
+These authors seemed totally unwilling or unable to contend with the eucatastrophe of growth.

-Writing in the shadow of the atom bomb is sobering.
-We should be wary of all utopian schemes.
+The critics of techno-economic growth were stuck.
+Writing in the shadow of the atom bomb is sobering but also comes with epistemic risks.
+Indeed, we should be wary of all utopian schemes.
 But a persistent negativity bias can nudge us to adopt or advocate for policies that restrict useful innovation.
 It’s one thing to live alone as a Swansonian curmudgeon — it’s another thing to impose unwarranted costs on your neighbors, to halt or slow advances in science, medicine, and national security for what is often merely an aesthetic impulse.

 What work of art has most shaped your views on emerging tech?